Classic Pavlova Recipe: A Beginners Guide

 Chantilly Cream

-- Add all the ingredients in a large mixing bowl (glass or metal, not plastic) and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip until you reach stiff peaks.
-This usually takes about 3 – 4 minutes to achieve.
-What youโre looking for is a smooth but stiff whipped cream.
+- Whip remaining ingredients – Add the cold heavy cream, powdered sugar and vanilla to the mascarpone.
+Use an electric hand mixer fitted with beaters, or a stand mixer fitted with a whisk attachment to whip on medium high speed until you reach stiff peaks.
+This usually takes about 3 – 4 minutes to achieve and looks stiff enough to hold its shape but still appears smooth.
+What youโre looking for is a smooth but stiff whipped cream, not one that looks split.
+If it looks split or separated, congratulations, youโre on your way to making butter and youโll need to start again.

 To Finish